Some restaurants change New Year’s Eve plans amid growing number of COVID-19 cases - NewsBreak

 State health officials are now worried holiday gatherings could cause a spike in cases.Long lines as Arkansans search for COVID-19 tests

-“They’re already skyrocketing,” Dr. Joel Tumlison with the Arkansas Dept. of Health said.
+“They’re already skyrocketing,” said Dr. Joel Tumlison with the Arkansas Dept. of Health.

 Dr. Tumlison is recommending people keep New Years’ celebrations small this year.

-“This is a very contagious variant that we are dealing with,” Dr. Tumlison said.
+“This is a very contagious variant that we are dealing with,” said Dr. Tumlison.

 Some area restaurants are putting holiday parties on hold this year.